-When thinking about your marketing efforts now and into the future, a video-first strategy is a no brainer.
+When thinking about your marketing efforts now and into the future, how to create a video-first strategy for more business is a no-brainer.

 According to a Global Web Index report, online video consumption since the start of the pandemic has risen 51% for Gen Z, 44% for Millennials, 35% for Gen X, and 11% for Boomers.

 Furthermore, Hubspot says 71% of people are watching more online video than they were a year ago.

 With screen time on the rise paired with shorter attention spans, you need a way to capture attention quickly and describe value effectively.

 The best way to communicate with your audience, especially during a time when many people are working from home and juggling daily distractions, is through a visual medium.

 In 30-60 seconds, you are able to engage people and drive action while increasing your chances to be found online in the first place.

 Furthermore, by anchoring your marketing efforts in a video first strategy, your vision and messaging become more consistent and impactful.